BauerFike/dynabox/README.md

 ##Options

 ###add
 Insert one or more new options to the cache.
-The combobox gets re-rendered immediately with the new options unless the render parameter is set to false (true by default).
+The dropdown gets re-rendered immediately with the new options unless the render parameter is set to false (true by default).

 	$("#theSelect").dynaBox("add", options, [ render ]);